FedTracker: Furnishing Ownership Verification and Traceability for Federated Learning Model

 \subsection{Defender Assumptions and Objectives}

 In our scenario, the Server in FL is the defender.
 The defender tries to furnish ownership verification and traceability for FL models.
-The capabilities of the defender are as follows. \begin{itemize} \item The defender can only get the aggregated gradients or model in each iteration for sake of preserving the data privacy.
-The local gradients of the Clients are noised or encrypted~\cite{bonawitz2017practical}. \item The defender has no access to any natural data related to the primitive deep learning task. \end{itemize}
+The capabilities of the defender are as follows. \begin{itemize} \item The defender can only get the aggregated gradients or model in each iteration for the sake of preserving the data privacy.
+The local gradients of the Clients are noised or encrypted~\cite{bonawitz2017practical}. \item The defender has no access to any natural data related to the primitive DL task. \end{itemize}

-The defender needs to achieve the following objectives: \begin{itemize} \item \textbf{Ownership verification:} the defender should devise a mechanism to effectively authenticate the FL group's ownership on the FL model. \item \textbf{Traceability:} given an FL model, the defender should trace the holder of the model inside the FL group and catch the culprit. \item \textbf{Fidelity:} fidelity refers to that the protection mechanism should have negligible impact on the utility of the model.
-In other words, the accuracy of the model on the primitive task should be maintained. \item \textbf{Robustness:} robustness refers to that the protection mechanism cannot be removed by the adversary.
+The defender needs to achieve the following four objectives, including ownership verification, traceability, fidelity, and robustness.
+The objectives are listed below. \begin{itemize} \item \textbf{Ownership verification:} The defender can devise a mechanism to effectively authenticate the FL group's ownership on the FL model. \item \textbf{Traceability:} Given an FL model, the defender can trace the holder of the model inside the FL group and catch the culprit.
+The defender needs to trace any model back to the leaker despite the number of malicious Clients. \item \textbf{Fidelity:} Fidelity refers to that the protection mechanism should have a negligible impact on the utility of the model.
+In other words, the accuracy of the model on the primitive task should be maintained. \item \textbf{Robustness:} Robustness refers to that the protection mechanism cannot be removed by the adversary.
 The protection mechanism should resist various attacks, such as fine-tuning, model compression, overwriting, and backdoor mitigation. \end{itemize}